A group of three students with backpacks walks through a college campus.

 Now that we’ve covered some of the major differences between a student card vs. secured card, such as their pros and cons, let’s focus on how they differ when it comes to specific eligibility requirements.
 Here are a few points to know before you apply:

-• Age Requirements — Regardless of whether you’re enrolled as a student, you’ll need to be at least 18 years old to apply for any type of credit card.
-However, if you’re under 18, you can become an authorized user on another person’s account.
+• Age Requirements: Regardless of whether you’re enrolled as a student, you’ll need to be at least 18 years old to apply for any type of credit card.
+However, if you’re under 18, you may be able to become an authorized user on another person’s account.

-• Income Requirements — While you don't need a high salary or even a full-time job, you do need the ability to prove that you can pay your credit card bills.
+• Income Requirements: While you don't need a high salary or even a full-time job, you do need to show the credit card issuer that you can pay your credit card bills.
 Whether you're applying for a student card or a secured card, prepare to provide proof of your wages, a parent's income, or other sources of income.

 The bottom line

 Choosing between a student credit card and a secured credit card is not about which is the best overall.
-It's about which matches your financial situation, needs, and credit background.
-To choose the right card, consider different aspects like cash back rewards, associated fees, and your eligibility.
-Both types of cards can aid in building your credit and enhancing your creditworthiness when used responsibly.
+It's about finding matches that align with your financial situation, needs, and credit background.
+To choose the right card, consider different factors like cash back rewards, associated fees, mobile banking tools, interest rate offers, and your eligibility.
+Both types of cards may aid in building your credit and enhancing your credit worthiness when used responsibly.
 They also offer added flexibility for emergencies and everyday purchases.

 Next steps